GrantWils23/Portfolio-Project-5--Ecommerce-Applications/README.md

 ![image](https://user-images.githubusercontent.com/72948843/205505886-5d8e70a3-a821-4a86-af1d-0f1cd0d3d908.png)

-Next, to comply with facebooks strict compliances in regards to advertizing firearms, even though they are not real, i have opted to change the background picturee something less intimidating. the image chosen is of a firing range, which ties in with one of the three themes of the company.
+Next, to comply with Facebook’s strict compliances in regards to advertising firearms, even though they are not real, I have opted to change the background picture something less intimidating. the image chosen is of a firing range, which ties in with one of the three themes of the company.
 The "Tech Service" side, whereby once a RIF is repaired, it would be checked down range to check how it performs post works.

 ![image](https://user-images.githubusercontent.com/72948843/205507503-9a739639-9557-412c-b123-ff232093d2c2.png)

-Moving forward, you can choose to connect whatsapp to the page, but I skipped this part. after that you can choose to invite friends to the website.
-I started by inviting people who i know would be interested in this ecommerce store.
+Moving forward, you can choose to connect WhatsApp to the page, but I skipped this part. after that you can choose to invite friends to the website.
+I started by inviting people who I know would be interested in this ecommerce store.

 ![image](https://user-images.githubusercontent.com/72948843/205507882-403d7f6e-706c-4376-bac2-fd76edf83752.png)